-A. APP calculations are based on the formula published in the United States Department of Commerce Export Administration Regulations 71 CFR 20876, and are stated in Weighted Teraflops (WT).
-For more information on APP, please go to http://www.intel.com/support/processors/sb/CS-017346.htm.
+APP calculations are based on the formula published in the United States Department of Commerce Export Administration Regulations 71 CFR 20876, and are stated in Weighted Teraflops (WT).
+For more information on APP, please go to https://www.intel.com/content/www/us/en/support/articles/000005755/processors.html.

-A. Intel makes export classification information for Intel products available at ark.intel.com.
-The Search field above under the Product Search section will also search ARK.
+Intel makes export classification information for Intel products available at ark.intel.com.
 Follow these simple steps:

 1. Search for your product in the search field.

-2. Once you have found the desired Intel product, click on the “ORDERING / SSPECS / STEPPINGS” link at the bottom of the left side menu.
+2. Once you have found the desired Intel product, click on the “Ordering and Compliance” link on the left side of the page.

 3. Note that the ECCN, CCATS, and HTS information is available under the Trade Compliance Information section.